Lesson 7 of 8

 - I can copy the formatted result to my clipboard with one click

-For the Claude API call, use the claude-haiku-3-5 model.
-Ask me for my Anthropic API key and store it in a .env file — explain clearly how to get an API key if I don't have one.
+For the AI call, use whichever provider matches the API key I give you — either Anthropic (Claude) or OpenAI.
+Ask me which provider I have an API key for, then ask me for the key, then store it in a .env file.
+Explain clearly how to get an API key if I don't have one.

 Use React and a simple Express backend.
 When done, start the dev server and tell me how to use it.